 Dealing With Negative Online Reviews?
 Here’s How to Save Your Reputation

 Word of mouth marketing has expanded to include more than just one customer directly recommending your business or service to another.
-Today, word of mouth marketing occurs on a much grander scale in the form of online reviews on platforms like Google My Business and Yelp.
+Today, word-of-mouth marketing occurs on a much grander scale in the form of online reviews on platforms like Google My Business and Yelp.

-Surveys have found that 90 percent of consumers read online reviews before buying a business’ products or services, and that 88 percent of consumers trust online reviews as much as personal recommendations.
+Surveys have found that 90 percent of consumers read online reviews before buying a business’ products or services and that 88 percent of consumers trust online reviews as much as personal recommendations.
 Not only do 72 percent of consumers say that positive reviews make them trust local businesses more, but consumers spend 31 percent more money with businesses that have excellent online reviews.

-When you look at the numbers, it’s clear that consumers place a great deal of importance on knowing they can trust a business will provide a dependable product at a reasonable price.
+When you look at the numbers, it’s clear that consumers place great importance on knowing they can trust a business will provide a dependable product at a reasonable price.
 Word of mouth drives $6 trillion of annual consumer spending and is estimated to account for over 13 percent of all consumer sales.
-Over 64 percent of marketing executives believe that word of mouth offers the most effective marketing option for helping to improve a brand’s popularity and overall market share, and 70 percent of businesses plan on spending more to improve their word of mouth marketing in the future.
+Over 64 percent of marketing executives believe that word of mouth offers the most effective marketing option for helping to improve a brand’s popularity and overall market share, and 70 percent of businesses plan on spending more to enhance their word of mouth marketing in the future.